Alex-Fuster/hybrids_drought/README.md

 - pop_P: whether any parent belongs to population O.
 - pop_L: whether any parent belongs to population L.
 - initial_h: height when transplanted into greenhouse pots.

+For any inquiries, please reach out to alexfuster7@gmail.com or cabaskett@gmail.com